Italian mayor challenges Bersani, wants pact or vote

 "Berlusconi wants a vote in June precisely in order not to give me space.
 We can challenge him.
 If I run, he will be in trouble," Renzi told La Repubblica.

-There was no immediate official reaction from the leadership of Bersani's Democratic Party (PD), which fears any alliance with Berlusconi would split the centre-left.
+There was no immediate official reaction from the leadership of Bersani's Democratic Party (PD), which fears any alliance with Berlusconi would split the center-left.

 But leadership member Davide Zoggia said Renzi was free to join Berlusconi if he wished.